-Are there any ethical implications for the course or project?
+Are there any ethical implications for the course or project, particularly for open and public projects?
 For example, does the project involve copyrighted materials, privacy concerns, human subject research, etc.?
 If so, how does the team plan to address those?

 Describe your plan for sustaining both the labor of maintaining the course/project over time, as well as any digital artifacts produced through the process.
 Will subsequent courses build on the project’s initial work?
 What additional staff and support might you need at your college/university after the institute to sustain the course/project long-term?
 Where will the work be housed and who will maintain it?

 What steps will your team take to ensure the materials from the project will be accessible to those with disabilities?
 If the research is to be housed for a public website, who will continue to ensure it meets standards for disability access?

 Describe why you feel it is important for the team to work on this project alongside other teams at the CODEX institute as opposed to more traditional and local modes of collaboration on your home campus.
 What do you hope to achieve at the institute?